 Bedside lamps are that thing that you think you don’t really need (there are enough different light sources in a bedroom right?) but in fact you really, really do.
 I read before bed, but I also read to my kids every night before bed.
 But still, my bedside lamp game is weak.
 This one is unusual and beautiful, and I love it.
 Plus it has a dimmer, which is just so clutch.

 David loses his key and wallet every other day, which makes me crazy, because if you just put them in the same place every day you wouldn’t lose them.
 Does he listen to me?
-No. So I’ve been meaning to get a catchall tray to remind him.
-I love this one, because we are both people who wait far too long before we burn a bridge.
-So reminding ourselves to take a risk (but not with, you know, our keys) seems just perfect.
+No. So I’ve been meaning to get a catchall tray to remind him, and this one is perfect.

 While I’m not always loving the Boy Scouts’ politics, I do really adore this soap dish.
 My kids are just starting to read, and I feel reminding them of the values I want them to live (while getting them to wash their hands) is never a bad thing.

 Yup, it’s another trivet.
+I could legit make a wedding registry idea list that’s just trivets.
 It’s hard to have too many.
 But this one is a solid mix of fun and practical, with a list of seasonal fruits and veggies, in a seriously great design.

 I feel like you should always put one dreamy big ask on your registry.
 It’s perfect for a group gift… or possibly your Nana’s loaded friend who you’ve never met and isn’t invited to the wedding, but loves her BFF.
-Zola is fun, because they have all sorts of gift certificates that you can register for.
-And my favorite is the Homepolish gift certificate.
-Interior design is my jam, but I’d love ten hours with a pro to help me level up.
-As a wedding present?
+Interior design is my jam, but I’d love help from a pro to help me level up.
+As a wedding registry idea?
 Sign me up.